thanhauco/Leetcode-300/README.md

-# Leetcode 300
+# Leetcode 500

-A collection of the top 300 Leetcode questions from the past 3 years, organized by pattern and topic.
+A comprehensive collection of **500 Leetcode questions** from the past 3 years, organized by pattern and topic.

 ## Structure